peng-lab/BaSiCPy/README.md

 * `darkfield`: numpy 2D array, optional

     A darkfield image for input images with the same shape as them.
 The darkfield image may be calculated using the `pybasic.basic()` function.

+* `background_timelapse`: numpy 1D array or a list, optional
+    Timelapse background or baseline drift of the images in the same order as images in the input list.
+The lenght of background_timelapse should be as the same as the length of list of input images.

 Returns:
     A list of illumination corrected images with the same length of list of input images.